 Bottom Line

-This post lists the most common video transitions in films and other popular video transitions you like.
+This post lists the most common video transitions in films and other popular video transitions you may like.
 Now, it’s your time to apply video transitions to your project.
-If you don’t know how to add transition to video, you can try the free video editing software, MiniTool MovieMaker.
+If you don’t know how to add transitions to videos, you can try the free video editing software, MiniTool MovieMaker.

 Should you like any other transitions that we don’t have, please share them with us.
 Thanks in advance.
-If you have any questions, please feel free to contact us!
+If you have any questions, please feel free to contact us via [email protected].

 Video Transitions FAQ